CharlesRh/secular-buddhism/eightfold-path/3-right-speech/05-meaningful-speech.md

 ### Speech as a Limited Resource

-The Buddha recognized something modern research confirms: our attention and energy are limited resources.
+The Buddha recognized something modern research confirms: **our attention and energy are limited resources**.
 Every word we speak or consume either depletes or nourishes these resources.

 Meaningful speech treats words as valuable rather than unlimited or disposable.
 This perspective naturally leads to:
 - More selective speaking and listening